7 slammin’ web copy tips to spellbind and convert more clients

 Or as Slough’s finest paper company manager would say…

-As with any artistic pursuit – learning to paint, play an instrument, pen a sonnet – some people are naturals.
-The rest of us start as…free-range at best.
+As with any artistic pursuit – learning to paint, play an instrument, pen a sonnet – some people are all-naturals.
+While the rest of us start out preservative-free, at best.

 The secret to effective copy isn’t creative genius